bbuhrow/avx-ecm/README.md

 # avx-ecm
 Computes parallel curves of the ECM (Elliptic Curve Method) factoring algorithm using AVX-512 vector arithmetic.
+On CPUs where AVX512 is supported, AVX-ECM has been observed to have about 1.5 to 2.5 times the throughput (curves/sec) of GMP-ECM, for numbers up to a thousand bits or so.
+Large numbers will be more efficient with GMP-ECM because AVX-ECM so far does not use sub-quadratic multiplier algorithms.

 Both stage 1 and stage 2 are computed in parallel, but stage 2 is just the standard continuation with pairing (by default, B2=100xB1).